Letterbox distribution and marketing

 The point is, letterbox marketing still has a lot to offer your small business.
 It shouldn’t be ignored and replaced with other forms of advertising which today are often deemed as being more innovative.
 A clever multi-channel marketing combination of several methods can yield exceptionally strong results, consistently.

-How letterbox marketing has worked in Real Estate
+How letterbox distribution and marketing has worked in Real Estate

 In a recent interview with Christopher Melotti, the Marketing Manager for the reputable and highly successful Devine Real Estate in Sydney’s Inner West, we asked the following questions: